FDio/vpp/docs/gettingstarted/users/installing/centos.rst

 ============

-Once VPP is installed on the system, to run VPP as a systemd service on CentOS,
+Once VPP is installed on the system, to run VPP as a systemd service on CentOS, run the following command:
-run:

 .. code-block:: console

    $ sudo systemctl start vpp

-Then to enable VPP to start on system reboot:
+Then to enable VPP to start on system reboot, run the following command:

 .. code-block:: console

    $ sudo systemctl enable vpp

 Outside of running VPP as a systemd service, VPP can be started manually or made to run within GDB for debugging.
 See :ref:`running` for more details and